Trolleybus: History

 Trolleybuses are uncommon today in North America, but their use is widespread in Europe, Asia, South America and in countries which were part of the Soviet Union.
 Generally trolleybuses occupy a position in usage between street railways (trams) and motorbuses.
 Worldwide, around 300 cities or metropolitan areas on 5 continents are served by trolleybuses (further detail under Use and preservation, below).

-The Shanghai trolleybus system is currently the oldest in the world.

 Coal mines also operate trolleybus networks to serve workers.
 Wuyang Coal Mine in Xiangyuan, Changzhi, Shanxi has the last remaining mine trolleybus system in China.

 This mode of transport operates in large cities, such as Belgrade, Lyon, Pyongyang, São Paulo, Seattle, Sofia, St. Petersburg, and Zurich, as well as in smaller ones such as Dayton, Gdynia, Lausanne, Limoges, Modena, and Salzburg.
 As of 2020, Kyiv has the largest trolleybus system in the world in terms of route length, while Minsk, has the largest system in terms of number of routes.
 Sweden's Landskrona has the smallest system in terms of route length, while Czech Republic's Mariánské Lázně is the smallest city to be served by trolleybuses.
 Opened in 1914, the Shanghai trolleybus system is the oldest currently operating system in the world.
 With a length of 86 km, route #52 of Crimean Trolleybus is the longest trolleybus line in the world.
 See also Trolleybus usage by country.

 Transit authorities in some cities have reduced or discontinued the use of trolleybuses, while others, wanting to add or expand use of zero-emission vehicles in an urban environment, have opened new systems or are planning new systems.
 For example, new systems opened in Lecce, Italy, in 2012; in Malatya, Turkey, in 2015; and in Marrakesh in 2017.
 Beijing and Shanghai have been expanding their respective systems, with Beijing growing to a 31-line system operated with a fleet of over 1,250 trolleybuses.
 In North Korea, the newest city to have a network is Manpo in December 2019.
 Since the year 2022, the city of Prague is constructing a new trolleybus system.
 Meanwhile, in 2023, plans for a trolleybus line in Berlin were scrapped in favour of a solution with battery-powered vehicles (motorbus).